Ask Carb Diva: Questions & Answers About Food, Recipes, and Cooking, #28

 The problem with broiling chicken is that not all chicken parts are created equal.
 When the breast portions are done, the thighs are still chewy, and when the legs and thighs are at their best, the breasts have become as dry as sawdust.
 What's a cook to do?

-If you are boiling chicken breasts only, here is a quick recipe that provides a flavorful marinade, and specific instructions for the distance between the heating element and the chicken.
+If you are broiling chicken breasts only, here is a specific instructions for the distance between the heating element and the chicken.
 Easy peasy.

 If you opt for chicken legs, this recipe by MeaningfulMama can be ready in 30 minutes.
 There is a bit of "fuss" required in moving the pan several times, but the result is perfectly moist broiled chicken.